rasagulbe/CuttingEEG2023/README.md

 ##

 ### Requirements
 EEGLAB toolbox is needed for plotting scalp topographies using `topoplot` function.
-The code was run using eeglab2021.0.